riffomonas/RR_R25_2014/research_plan.md

 * Publish at least two manuscripts describing the issue of reproducibility in microbiome research and the development of our teaching modules.
-* Exploit several microbiome-based mailing lists including the extensive mothur mailing list (N=XXXX users) and the Human Microbiome Project XXXXX mailing list (N=XXXX users).
+* Exploit several microbiome-based e-mailing lists that Schloss (PI) is part of including the extensive mothur mailing list (N=XXXX users) and the Human Microbiome Project XXXXX mailing list (N=XXXX users).
 * Network with other microbiome researchers (see letters of support) to facilitate workshops at 3 universities each of the two years of  the project.
 This will serve ot help us develop the modules as well as  disseminate the